-School resources include the human resources provided by the Education Assistants/YFWs working in the building, in addition to materials and equipment.
+School resources include the human resources provided by the EAs/YFWs working in the building, in addition to materials and equipment.
 On behalf of the SBT, and with the Principal, the IST:

-- Assigns EAs/YFWs to work with students in classrooms and classes where support is needed in consultation with classroom teachers and the school principal/viceprincipal. - Monitors the need for EA/YFW support in classrooms and adjusts as necessary throughout the year. - Works with EAs/YFWs to ensure they clearly understand their roles and responsibilities within the school, in addition to specific strategies from the IEPS for the students with whom they work. - Facilitates meetings with EAs/YFWs, parents, other agencies and other collaborative groups as needed. - Researches, locates, and orders materials and equipment as needed at the school level. - Purchases, maintains, and develops professional and student materials as needed at the school level. - Locates or develops Supplemental or Replacement materials for individual students.

-- Manages technology within the school in consultation with Inclusive Education Staff, district tech staff, school and district PVP, SET-BC, other outside tech supports, etc. - Keeps classroom teachers, EAs/YFWs aware of what resources are available.
+- Works with EAs/YFWs to ensure they clearly understand their roles and responsibilities within the school, in addition to specific strategies from the IEPS for the students with whom they work. - Facilitates meetings with EAs/YFWs, parents, other agencies and other collaborative groups as needed. - Researches, locates, and orders materials and equipment as needed at the school level. - Purchases, maintains, and develops professional and student materials as needed at the school level. - Locates or develops supplemental or replacement materials for individual students. - Manages technology within the school in consultation with inclusive education staff, district tech staff, school and district PVP, SET-BC, etc. - Keeps classroom teachers, EAs/YFWs aware of what resources are available.